 You can read for pleasure once reading is no longer painful . . .

 There are two features that make this programme quite distinct from others.
 One is the Direct Instruction principle of ‘faultless communication’.
 This means being rigorous about the way in which new matter is presented, and in the way errors are corrected, so that there is no alternative interpretation to the correct one.
 The second is the Precision Teaching principle of fluency as a measure of mastery.
 Precision Teaching practitioners have discovered, over many years, fluency rates for different skills to ensure retention (remembering) and generalization (successful application to new situations).
 Combining DI and PT is a very powerful model – although perhaps at odds with current fashions in education.
-Some of the research on these two technologies is shared on our professional reading pages.
+(Some of the research on these two technologies is shared in our book – Thinking Reading: what every secondary teacher needs to know about reading.)

 We work hard at raising motivation, with high expectations, NO labeling, and close observation of every student in every lesson.
 The lesson maximises students’ opportunities to respond – 300 to 500 in every lesson – with immediate, efficient and unambiguous error correction.